byuitechops/d2l-gradebook-csv-to-canvas-gradebook-csv/README.md

 You may include a CSV file containing student emails to ensure your output file only includes those students' grades.
 Generally you will include this in the local folder **csv**, but it can be located anywhere you can specify its path.

-You may include any other information, but must at least have a column titled **Email**:
+Your CSV may include any information, but should have correct layout like so:
 ```csv
 Last Name,First Name,Email
 Tryle,Alice,alicetryle@byui.edu